toeverything/blocksuite/packages/inline/README.md

 inlineEditor.mount(editorContainer);
 ```

-Virgo has default attributes schema, so you can skip this step if you think it is enough.
+`InlineEditor` has default attributes schema, so you can skip this step if you think it is enough.

 ```ts
 // default attributes schema